-Should you invest in ETF?
+Should you invest in an ETF?
 Is it safe to invest in this fund?

 What is an Exchange-Traded Funds (ETFs)?

-Exchange-Traded Funds is a type of pooled fund investment security that operates much like a mutual fund that can be traded in a stock exchange.
+Exchange-Traded Funds are a type of pooled fund investment security that operates much like a mutual fund and can be traded on a stock exchange.
 It is a marketable security that tracks an index, a commodity, bonds, or a basket of assets like an index fund.
-Unlike mutual funds, Exchange-Traded Funds trades like a common stock on a stock exchange.
+Unlike mutual funds, exchange-traded funds trade like common stock on a stock exchange.

 History of Exchange-Traded Funds (ETFs)

-The first ETF was launched in the US, year 1993, by the State Street Global Advisors (SPDR or Spider), it is still one of the most actively-traded ETFs today.
+The first ETF was launched in the US in 1993 by State Street Global Advisors (SPDR or Spider), and it is still one of the most actively traded ETFs today.
 In their early days, ETFs were used primarily by institutional investors to execute sophisticated trading strategies.

 History of ETF in the Philippines

-Year 2013, First Metro Investment Corporation (FMIC) launched the first ETF in the country called First Metro Philippine Equity Exchange-Traded Fund (FMETF).
-The fund aims to provide returns which would reflect the performance of the Philippine equities market by investing in stocks of listed companies included in the PSEi.
+In 2013, First Metro Investment Corporation (FMIC) launched the first ETF in the country, called First Metro Philippine Equity Exchange-Traded Fund (FMETF).
+The fund aims to provide returns that reflect the performance of the Philippine equities market by investing in the stocks of listed companies included in the PSEi.

 First Metro Asset Management, Inc. (FAMI) is the fund manager and principal distributor of FMETF, while First Metro Securities Brokerage Corporation (FMSBC) and IGC Securities (IGC) are the authorized participants.